 Reflexive pronouns can also play the indirect object role in a sentence.

 It is worth noting that referring twice to the same noun as subject and object (rather than using a reflexive pronoun for the object) sounds just a bit creepy.
-“Jack decided to cook Jack a special supper,” for example, sounds unnerving to a native English speaker.
+“Jack decided to cook Jack a special supper,” for example, sounds unnerving to a primary English speaker.

 The misuse of reflexive pronouns abounds in certain sectors.
 (We’re looking at you, Business Speak.)
 The most common mistake of all is the incorrect use of reflexive pronouns in compound subjects or compound objects in a sentence.

 Here is an example of the former type of offense.

 How do we know that myself does not belong as part of the compound subject (Andrew and the speaker) in this sentence?
 Remove Andrew from the equation to see if what remains functions correctly.